 Without much of a peep, the beautiful Lascoff closed on the Upper East Side.
 Established in 1899, its interior was stunningly cathedralesque.
 Now it's gutted and gone.

 More stupidity and pain.
-After 60 years of "serving Broadway," Colony Records was given an impossible offer by its landlord, Stonehenge Properties, a quintupled rent of $5 million per month.
+After 60 years of "serving Broadway," Colony Records was given an impossible offer by its landlord, Stonehenge Properties, a quintupled rent of $5 million.
 It shuttered.

 Movie Star News